Willie Garvin: Fate

 Although Willie Garvin continued to appear in the Modesty Blaise comic strip until O'Donnell retired in 2002 (actually he retired in 2001, but a book-length strip based upon one of his short stories subsequently appeared in a Scandinavian publication the next year), chronologically his final appearance comes in the closing story of the 1996 short story collection Cobra Trap.
 (This last story is also called "Cobra Trap," like the book.)

 The story takes place a number of years into the future, with Modesty in her early fifties and Willie approximately 60 years of age.
 During a caper to protect a trainload of innocent people, including some children, from a group of rebels, Modesty suddenly kisses Willie romantically (for the first and only time) and reveals to him that she is dying of a brain tumor.
-She orders Willie to leave with the train, allowing her to die alone in battle against the rebels.
+She orders Willie to leave with the train, allowing her to die alone in the battle against the rebels.
 Before he can react, Modesty is shot dead, and moments later, in a mortar attack, Willie's ankle is broken.
 Willie buries Modesty and then moves off slowly, hoping to escape through the jungle, but then Willie is also shot dead.
 As the story ends, O'Donnell describes Willie meeting Modesty in an ethereal environment, some kind of afterlife.

 Portrayals

-O'Donnell has said that he had Michael Caine in mind when he created Willie Garvin, and would have liked to see him portray him, but this never happened.
+O'Donnell has said that he had Michael Caine in mind when he created Willie Garvin and would have liked to see him portray him, but this never happened.

 Willie Garvin has been portrayed on film on a couple of occasions.

 Terence Stamp portrayed Willie Garvin in the 1966 film version of Modesty Blaise, a year after the publication of the first novel.
 In this film, Willie is portrayed as slightly psychotic when he first appears on screen.
 Later, the writers of the film choose to break O'Donnell's anti-romance taboo and have Willie and Modesty fall in love and even talk about getting married.

 Willie Garvin next appeared on screen in the 1982 television pilot Modesty Blaise with Ann Turkel as the title character, which was not made into a television series.
 In this version, Willie is portrayed by Lewis Van Bergen.

 Also in the early 1980s, John Thaw recorded an audio adaptation of I Had a Date with Lady Janet which he performed in character as Willie Garvin.

 One of the Modesty Blaise novels, Last Day in Limbo, was adapted as a BBC World Service radio drama in 1978 with James Bolam as Willie.

 Carl Prekopp played Willie in a 2012 BBC Radio 4 adaptation of A Taste for Death.
 In the 2014 BBC Radio 4 adaptation of Modesty Blaise, he was played by Neil Maskell.

 The 2003 film My Name Is Modesty was produced as a prequel to the comic strip and novels; as such it is the only Modesty Blaise adventure in which Willie Garvin does not appear.